Message Passing on the Edge: Towards Scalable and Expressive GNNs: The distinguishing power of EB-1WL

 By definition, $\eb^{(\ell)}(u,v)$ uniquely determines $\eb^{(\ell-1)}(u,*)$ and $\eb^{(\ell-1)}(u,v,*)$.
 If we make one more step, from $\eb^{(\ell-1)}(u,*)$ we can determine $\eb^{(\ell-2)}(u,*,*)$.
 Indeed, we use the fact that we can determine $\eb^{(\ell-2)}(u,w,*)$ from $\eb^{(\ell-1)}(u,w)$ for $(u,w) \in (u,*)$.

 For a stable EB-1WL coloring $\eb$, we thus get that $\eb(u,v)$ uniquely determines $\eb(u,*)$ and $\eb(u,*,*)$.
 They, in turn, by the induction hypothesis, uniquely determined $\nc^{\ell}(u,*)$ and $\nc^{\ell}(u,*,*)$.
-Thus, from this information, we get $\nc^{(\ell+1)}(u)$, as required. \end{proof} We now finish the proof of the proposition.
+Thus, from this information, we get $\nc^{(\ell+1)}(u)$, as required. \end{proof} We now finish the proof of the claim.
 Assume that we want to know how many times a node color $c$ appears in $\nc^{(\ell)}(*)$.
 We can assume that $\ell \ge 1$ (we can determine the multiset for $\ell = 0$ from the multiset for $\ell = 1$), then the color $c$ uniquely determines the degree $d$ of a node (which is not 0 by the assumption of the absence of isolated nodes).
 We go through all ordered edges $(u,v)$ and count how many times we have $\nc^{(\ell)}(u) = c$.
-We count every node $d$ times, so we have to divide this number by $d$. \end{proof}
+We count every node $d$ times, so we have to divide this number by $d$.

-\begin{theorem} The graphs $G$ and $H$ in Fig.~\ref{fig:example-body} can be distinguished by EB-1WL but not by NC-1WL.
-That is, EB-1WL is strictly more expressive than NC-1WL and 1WL. \end{theorem} \begin{proof} The graphs $G$ and $H$ are given in Fig.~\ref{fig:EB-1WL}.
+\paragraph{Part 2:} We move on to the second part of the theorem: that there are graphs that are distinguished by EB-1WL but not by NC-1WL.
+The graphs $G$ and $H$ are given in Fig.~\ref{fig:example}.
 Both have 16 nodes and are based on the 16-gons.
 The graph $G$ has also all chords for vertices at distance 2 and at distance 4 in the 16-gon.
 In turn, the graph $H$ has all chords for vertices at distance 3 and distance 4 in the 16-gon.

 All nodes in both graphs have degree 6.
 Moreover, all nodes in both graphs appear in the same number of triangles, namely, 6.
 Indeed, every triangle in both graphs is given by an equation $a + b = c$, for some chords, connecting vertices at distances $a,b$ and $c$, respectively.
 In the first graph, there are two types of triangles, $1+ 1 = 2$ and $2 + 2 = 4$.
 Each type, when we rotate it over the 16-gon, covers each vertex exactly 3 times, giving 6 triangles for each node.
 In the second graph, there are also two types of triangles, $1 + 3 = 4$ and $3 + 1 = 4$ (differing just by their orientation), so the same count gives 6 triangles for every node.